Rackr7642/Web-Dev-Projects/README.md

 # Web-Dev-Projects
-This is a repo that all web development related projects including both big and small
+This repo stores all web development related projects including both big and small nature utilizing the HTML, CSS, Bootstrap and JavaScript.